I've never been skiing/snowboarding before. Will I be able to learn?

 ADULT LESSONS are 14 and UP

-Lessons are sold as either a GROUP LESSON, a GROUP PACKAGE or a PRIVATE LESSON.
+Choose from either a GROUP LESSON, a GROUP PACKAGE or a PRIVATE LESSON.

 - Group Lessons and Group Packages may have up to (9) people in the group.